Endless Love (song)

-About the record
+Background

 Ross and Richie recorded the song for Motown, and it was used as the theme for Franco Zeffirelli's film adaptation of Scott Spencer's novel Endless Love.
 (Jamie Bernstein, as the character Susan, sings the song during the course of the movie.)
 Produced by Richie and arranged by Gene Page, it was released as a single from the film's soundtrack in 1981.
 While the film Endless Love was a modest box-office success, the song became the second-biggest selling single of the year (first was "Bette Davis Eyes" by Kim Carnes) in the United States and reached number one on the Hot 100, where it stayed for nine weeks from August 15 to October 10, 1981.
 It also topped the Billboard R&B chart and the Adult Contemporary chart, and reached number seven in the United Kingdom.
 It also became the most successful duet of the rock era, surpassing the Everly Brothers' 1957 hit "Wake Up Little Susie", which spent four weeks at number one.
 Both songs spent six months on the chart, with "Endless Love" eclipsing the Everlys' hit by one week.

-Record World called it a "super ballad" that is "overflowing with drama and tenderness."
+Record World called it a "super ballad" that is "overflowing with drama and tenderness".

-The soulful composition became the biggest-selling single of Ross' career, and her 18th and final career number-one single in the USA (including her work with the Supremes).
+The record became the best-selling single of Ross' career, becoming her sixth and final number one single on the Billboard Hot 100 as a solo artist, which was then the most number ones achieved by a female solo artist until Whitney Houston's 1988 ballad, "Where Do Broken Hearts Go", topped the Hot 100 in April 1988, in which Houston achieved a historic seventh number one single on the chart.
 It is also Richie's best-charting single, and the first of several hits for him during the 1980s.
 The song was nominated for an Academy Award for Best Original Song for Richie, and was the second song with which Ross was involved that was nominated for an Oscar.
 It also won a 1982 American Music Award for Favorite Pop/Rock Single.
 Ross recorded a solo version of the song for her first RCA Records album, Why Do Fools Fall in Love, the duet version being her last hit on Motown.
 Richie's solo version was released as track 10 on the 2003 remastered bonus edition of his 1982 album.

+For three weeks from September 5, 1981 to September 26, 1981, the single spent three weeks simultaneously at number one on three major Billboard charts: the Billboard Hot 100, R&B and adult contemporary chart, the most weeks for a duet single and third behind Ray Charles' "I Can't Stop Loving You" and Whitney Houston's "I Will Always Love You", who spent more weeks at four and five respectively, and tied in third place with Vanessa Williams' "Save the Best for Last".
+It was the first of Richie's four songs to top the three charts, a chart record to this day shared with Houston, and Ross' only single to accomplish this.